Japan's NTT eyes taking wireless unit Docomo private in potential $38 billion offer

 At $38 billion, the deal would be the fifth-largest M&A transaction involving a Japanese company, Refinitiv data showed.
 It would also be the largest-ever tender offer for a Japanese company, Nikkei reported.

-A buyout will have broad implications for the sector, with any fee cuts likely to be followed by NTT Docomo peers KDDI Corp and SoftBank Corp, hitting profit margins.
+A buyout will have broad implications for the sector, with any fee cuts likely to be followed by NTT Docomo peers KDDI Corp 9433.T and SoftBank Corp 9434.T, hitting profit margins.

 NTT shares fell as much as 5.8% in early trade.
 NTT Docomo shares were untraded with a glut of buy orders.